srnand/Mobile-Robots-Autonomous-Navigation/README.md

 # Mobile Robots Autonomous Navigation

-Implemented Dubins Curves and RRT(Rapidly Exploring Random Trees)
+Implemented Dubins Curves and RRT(Rapidly Exploring Random Trees) along with the Optimal RRT version.

 Simulated an environment with obstacles with a Pioneer P3DX robot in Gazebo using ROS and applied these path planning algorithms.